Norris McDonald (journalist)

-Norris McDonald (born 1942) is a Canadian journalist and member of the Canadian Motorsport Hall of Fame.
+Norris McDonald (1942 – November 26, 2023) was a Canadian journalist and member of the Canadian Motorsport Hall of Fame.

-He is currently automotive editor of the Toronto Star, Canada's largest-circulation newspaper, where he is responsible for the Saturday Wheels section and the newspaper's automotive website.
-He is also the Star's motorsport reporter and columnist.
+McDonald was automotive editor of the Toronto Star, Canada's largest-circulation newspaper, where he was responsible for the Saturday Wheels section and the newspaper's automotive website.
+He was also the Star's motorsport reporter and columnist.
 He was previously news editor and entertainment editor of the Star, news editor and assistant foreign editor of the Globe and Mail, and editorial page editor and associate editor of the Kingston Whig-Standard, where he also wrote a humour column.
 Early in his career, he wrote sports for the Pembroke Daily Observer and was a general assignment reporter on the Orillia Packet & Times.

 Biography

 Early life

-McDonald flunked out of Stamford Collegiate in Niagara Falls, Ontario, in 1962 after spending seven years there and never getting past Grade 11.
+Born in Toronto, McDonald flunked out of Stamford Collegiate in Niagara Falls, Ontario, in 1962 after spending seven years there and never getting past Grade 11.
 In 1969, he graduated from Sir George Williams University (now Concordia University) in Montreal where he'd been admitted as a mature student.
 Named to the Honour Roll in his graduating year, his thesis in sociology, "Prostitutes are Human Beings—An Organized Counter-Institution," written with Clive L. Copeland, was subsequently published by Random House in the 1971 textbook Deviance, Reality and Change, edited by H. Taylor Buckner.